Henderson's Boys: The Escape

 The Escape is the first book in the Henderson's Boys series.
 It was published on 5 February 2009 by Hodder Children's Books.

 The novel is set in France, from 5 to 15 June 1940, at a time when Hitler's Nazi armies are invading and forcing civilians to flee.
 Meanwhile, German agents are tracking two British children, 11-year-old Paul and 13-year-old Rosie Clarke.
 Charles Henderson, a British spy, finds himself trying to reach them before the Germans can.
 He enlists the help of 12-year-old Marc Kilgour, a French orphan, in order to save the pair.
 He soon realises that children will be essential recruits if the British are to win the war.
 Meanwhile, Paul and Rosie find a six-year-old called Hugo, who is later killed by Herr Potente, a German posing as Henderson.

 The Escape has received a positive reception from critics, with Toby Clements of The Daily Telegraph calling it "fresh and direct", but noting that the subject matter is "challenging".
 Amanda Craig of The Times said that "this clever, tense novel is a great way of getting bored boys interested in history".
-It scored an average rating on Goodreads of 4.1/5 from 2,735 votes.

-It was published in French under the literally translated title of L'évasion, in Polish as Uciekinierzy, which translates to The Escapees, in German under the literally translated title of Flugten, and in Portuguese under the literally translated title of A Evasão.
+It was published in French under the literally translated title of L'évasion, in Polish as Uciekinierzy, which translates to The Escapees, in German under the literally translated title of die Flucht, and in Portuguese under the literally translated title of A Evasão.

 Eagle Day

 Eagle Day is the second book in the Henderson's Boys series.
 It was published on 4 June 2009 by Hodder Children's Books.

 The novel is set from 15 June to 1 October 1940.
 During this time, the Battle of Britain is in full swing and Hitler is planning to cross the channel and invade Britain.
 After failing to escape from France, Paul and Rosie reunite with Marc and Henderson.
 With the help of PT Bivott, an American boy in trouble with the law, they help British bombers to target ports in France that will be used to invade Britain in Operation Sealion.

-Eagle Day scored an average rating on Goodreads of 4.1/5 from 1,521 votes.

 It was published in French under the literally translated title of Le Jour de l'aigle, in Polish under the literally translated title of Dzień Orła, and in Portuguese under the literally translated title of O Dia da Águia.